-- B7.10 There shall be policies and procedures addressing the administration of immune effector cells and management of complications. - B7.10.1 There shall be a consultation with the referring physician prior to initiation of immune effector cellular therapy to review the goal and plan of the treatment. - B7.10.2 There shall be regular assessment of the recipient to detect complications, including cytokine release syndrome and neurologic dysfunction.
+- B7.10.1 There shall be a consultation with the referring physician prior to initiation of immune effector cellular therapy to review the goal and plan of the treatment. - B7.10.2 There shall be regular assessment of the recipient to detect complications, including cytokine release syndrome and neurologic dysfunction.